ElektraInitiative/libelektra/doc/decisions/constructor_functions.md

 It is much easier, to provide good APIs for a single language and build those on top of a very basic generic API.

 This decision also guides Elektra towards the goal of a minimal core API.

+### `elektraKeyNew`

+- We use a separate `elektraNamespace` argument, to make it easier to call the function.
+  If the namespace was embedded into the `char *` (as it is in the actual `ElektraKey` struct), then you couldn't use the enum constants in a string literal.
+- The size argument is required, because `char * name` can (and likely will) contain embedded `\0` bytes.
+  It also makes it easier to call the function from languages, that don't require strings to end in `\0`.

+### `elektraKeySetNew`

+While the `size_t keyCount` argument could be omitted and replaced with a `NULL` terminator in the `ElektraKey ** keys` argument, this would have a few disadvantages.
+First, it is very easy to forget the `NULL` terminator and cause potential segfaults.
+Second, with the separate size argument the implementation can be optimized, e.g. you don't need to iterate over `ElektraKey ** keys` just to find its size.
+Finally, the separate size argument makes it easier to call this function from other languages.
+Many languages have array types with a known length field.
+Calling something like `elektraKeySetNew (keys, keys.length)` is a bit annoying, but can easily be hidden in a wrapper function.
+With the `NULL` terminator, the wrapper function would need to allocate a new array to add the terminator.

 ## Implications